cmessias/copper/README.md

 # Copper
-Copper is a data type for use in money operations, based on the Martin Fowler's Money Pattern and with support for currencies described in ISO 4217.

-Copper can be used to represent specific money quantities and used for operations such as share split and conversion between different currencies.
+Copper is a data type for usage in money operations, based on the Martin Fowler's Money Pattern and with support for currencies described in ISO 4217.
+It can be used to represent specific quantities and used for operations such as share split and conversion between different currencies.

 ## Money
-A structure to represent a monetary value and currency.
+A structure to represent a monetary value in a currency.

 Internally, it stores the value as two separated integer fields to maintain precision.

-For example, the decimal value 10.99 would be stored as amount: 10, fraction: 99.

-Also has a field for specifying the currency for the value, which can be used to verify the precision of this currency, for example.
+For example, the decimal value 10.99 would be stored as `{amount: 10, fraction: 99}`.
+It also has a field for specifying the currency and to guarantee precision.

 ### Examples
 ``` Elixir